 The WCAL is a basic league of the CIF/Central Coast Section.
 The WCAL was founded in 1967 to provide for the administration of athletic competition among its member schools.
-Athletic participation is seen as integral to the common Catholic/Christian mission of our schools and, as such, is viewed as an extension of the classroom.
-Administrators, faculty, and coaches dedicate themselves to bring forth to their student-athlete that will serve the participating individual and the community.
+Athletic participation is seen as integral to our schools' common Catholic/Christian mission and, as such, is viewed as an extension of the classroom.
+Administrators, faculty, and coaches dedicate themselves to bringing forth to their student-athlete that will serve the participating individual and the community.

 The WCAL offers competition in athletics to attain the following goals:

-- To promote the student-athlete greater appreciation of his/her spirituality by fostering an understanding of athletic competition within a Christian context.
+- To promote the student-athletes greater appreciation of his/her spirituality by fostering an understanding of athletic competition within a Christian context.

 - To nurture a willingness to sacrifice in the student-athlete by requiring that his/her actions on and off the playing field be consistent with the goals of the team as a whole and not be directed towards individual honors.

 - To further a sense of personal discipline and positive decision-making in the student-athlete by demanding high standards of behavior and encouraging activities that maximize his/her athletic, academic, and personal potential.

 - To have the student-athlete internalize the proper ideals of sportsmanship, ethical conduct, and fair play by adult modeling and teaching of such principles on and off the playing field.